agrawal-d/cph/README.md

 Quickly compile, run and judge competitive programming problems in VS Code.
 Automatically download testcases , or write & test your own problems.
-Once you are done, easily your solutions directly with the click of a button!
+Once you are done, easily submit your solutions directly with the click of a button!

 Cph supports a large number of popular platforms like Codeforces, Codechef, TopCoder etc. with the help of competitive companion browser extension